matseda/radix-html-scenario1/README.md

 # Radix-HTML-scenario1
 This is a simple html page containerized using docker.
-No external dependencies.
-No back end dependencies.
-No storage.
-No secrets.
-Static/Dynamic web page
+No external dependencies, back end dependencies, storage or secrets.

 ## Getting started
 Follow these instructions to get a copy of the project on your local machine